tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 In this approach of deciding what to study, the idea is that we can answer our curiosities by building on some existing data collection.
 Also, I have some brief thoughts on brainstorming [here](/!/brainstorming).

-If you want to really understand how I did all of this, pay attention to the following things throughout the talk.

-1. How I outlined my programs
-2. How I created simple variables to represent grand concepts

 ### Data about data